teamputtygen/hn-docs/docs/introduction.rst

 scale and allows for continued evolution of the platform to meet the needs of scientific computing.

+.. _functional-overview:

 Functional Overview
 -------------------

-The cloud platform coming from the design phase provides cost-effective access to large-scale compute and storage resources from multiple providers.
-The solution brings together three commercial services, an authentication infrastructure that supports federated identities, and a data management infrastructure that can handle the large data sets of the Buyers Group.
+The cloud platform coming from the design phase provides cost-effective access to large-scale compute and storage resources.
+The solution brings together two commercial services, an authentication infrastructure that supports federated identities, and a data management infrastructure that can handle the large data sets of the Buyers Group.

+Authentication (KeyCloak)
+    Federates external identity providers, allowing users to use their “home” credentials to access the platform.

+Orchestration (Nuvla)
+    Allows users to manage the full lifecycle of cloud applications with a high degree of automation.

+Data Management (Onedata)
+    Allows users to access and to manage large datasets hosted in hybrid cloud infrastructures and/or at a Buyers Group organization with minimum intrusion.

+Networking (peering with GÉANT)
+    Allows access to all the platform services from anywhere with enhanced access from sites connected to GÉANT.

+Cloud Resources (Exoscale)
+    IaaS and storage services accessible from the hybrid cloud platform.

+Dashboard (Exoscale, Nuvla)
+  Provides an overview of users’ current activities.

 All the components are based on open source software released under the Apache 2.0 license, which allows liberal academic and commercial reuse.

-Our solution includes the following main components:

-- Authentication (KeyCloak): federates external identity providers, allowing users to use their “home” credentials to access the platform
-- Orchestration (Nuvla): allows users to manage the full lifecycle of cloud applications with a high degree of automation
-- Data Management (Onedata): allows users to access and to manage large datasets hosted in hybrid cloud infrastructures and/or at a Buyers Group organization with minimum intrusion
-- Networking (peering with GÉANT): allows access to all the platform services from anywhere with enhanced access from sites connected to GÉANT
-- Cloud Resources (Exoscale): IaaS and storage services accessible from the hybrid cloud platform
-- Dashboard (Exoscale, Nuvla): provides an overview of Users’ current activities.

 .. figure:: images/architecture-overview.png
    :alt: Architectural Overview